QR Codes

 In contrast, dynamic QR codes are generally able to obtain and maintain some statistics such as number of scans, times, dates, and operating systems used.

-I use QR codes for course handouts and in my new book.
+I use QR codes for course handouts and in my newer books.
 That way attendees and readers can find a reference article easily.
 I try to make it clear where exactly that QR code will take you.

-While I have some mild analytics on my website (as does almost every website) someone's use of a QR code to get to my website does not provide any extra information.
-Though I can see aggregated data including that someone visited the website, I cannot tell that they come by QR code, so I certainly cannot tell which QR code they scanned or where they scanned it.
+I have some mild analytics on my website (as does almost every website) using a QR code to get to my website does not reveal extra information.
+Though I can see aggregated data that someone visited the website, the analytics cannot tell if they come by QR code, nor which QR code they scanned or where they scanned it.

 The bottom line is, if you want to go to my site, it doesn't really make a difference for your privacy or security whether you use the QR code or type in the webpage address.